miykael/3dprintyourbrain/README.md

 Press ``OK`` and close ``meshlab`` again.

-## 4. Extract the Subcortial Areas of Interest
+## Step 4 - Extract the Subcortial Areas of Interest

 Now, FreeSurfer creates a very nice 3D model of the surface.
 Which unfortunately it doesn't do for subcortical structures, cerebellum and brainstem.
 Assuming that you want to print those areas too, we have to create a 3D surface model of them first.
 One way to do this is to use FreeSurfer's segmentation file ``aseg.mgz``.